Camillahannesbo/BDS_MLOPs_Assignment/README.md

 ### Inference Pipeline

 ## Data:
-The data you will use comes from three different sources:
+The data used comes from three different sources:

 - Electricity prices in Denmark per day from [Energinet](https://www.energidataservice.dk).
 - Different meteorological observations from [Open meteo](https://www.open-meteo.com).
 - Danish Calendar with the type if the date is a national holiday or not.
-This files is made manually by the group and is located in the "*data*" folder inside this repository.
+This file is made manually by the group and is located in the "*data*" folder inside this repository.

 See corresponding functions in the folder [features](https://github.com/Camillahannesbo/MLOPs-Assignment-/tree/main/features).